-Possible Sounds:

-• Slight Hum, Soft Hiss:

-Clicking or Snapping Sounds:

-• Water Sounds:

-Ice Maker Sounds:

-trickling water

-thud (clatter of ice)

-• Running Sounds:

-Probable Causes:

-You may hear the refrigerator's fan motor and moving air.

-The defrost timer makes a definite click when the refrigerator stops running.
+Possible Sounds: Probable Causes: • Slight Hum, Soft Hiss: You may hear the refrigerator's fan motor and moving air.
+Clicking or Snapping Sounds: The thermostat makes a definite click when the refrigerator stops running.
 It also makes a sound when the refrigerator starts.

-When the refrigerator stops running, you may hear gurgling in the tubing for a few minutes after it stops.
+The defrost timer will click when the defrost cycle starts and stops. • Water Sounds: When the refrigerator stops running, you may hear gurgling in the tubing for a few minutes after it stops.
 You may also hear defrost water running into the defrost water pan.

-If your refrigerator has an ice maker, you may hear buzzing (from the water valve), trickling water and the clatter of ice dumped into the bin.

-Your refrigerator has a high-efficiency compressor and motor.
-It will run longer than older designs.
+Ice Maker Sounds: - trickling water - thud (clatter of ice) When the ice maker is running you may hear buzzing (from the water valve), trickling water and the clatter of ice dumped into the bin.
+Running Sounds: Your refrigerator has a high-efficiency compressor and motor.
+It will rur longer than older designs.
 It may even seem to run most of the time.